 This copies the Office files from the CDN on the Internet to the computer and starts the installation.

 After the installation is complete, open an Office app, such as Word, and go to File > Account.
-Under the Office Updates section, you should see text that includes "Office Insider Fast."
+Under the Product Information section, you should see text that includes "Office Insider."